coinlatera/bc-angular-models/README.md

 bc-angular-models
 =================

-Shared AngularJS models for buttercoin applications
+A collection of models for reuse across all Buttercoin projects